jphaugla/redisEnterpriseVault/README.md

 ## Technical Overview

 * Follow the instructions using link above to "Set up vault on GKE"
-* Install Redis Enterpise on k8s using "Redis Enterprise k8s" link
+* Install Redis Enterprise on k8s using "Redis Enterprise k8s" link
-* Setup Vault and "Hashicorp Vault plugin on Redis Enterprise k8s"
 * Set up Postgresql using Kubegres
+* If using Vault, Setup Vault and "Hashicorp Vault plugin on Redis Enterprise k8s"
-* Work through Redis Connect
+* Work through Redis Connect using "With" or "Without" vault

 &nbsp;